wesbos/es6-articles/01 - var Scoping Refresher.md

 ```

-Of course, it's going to work because this width is available inside of this function.
+Of course, it's going to work because this width is available inside this function.

 But if I also tried to console log the width after I've set the width like this?